huangyingting/github-copilot-workshop/README.md

    * **Prompt:** `@docker now generate a suitable .dockerignore file for a python project.`
    * Copilot will generate a file that excludes common artifacts like `__pycache__`, `.venv`, and `.git`.
 6. **Build and Test:** Use the generated files to build the container image locally (`docker build -t my-flask-app .`) and run it to verify functionality.

+### **Exercise 8: Scaffolding Kubernetes Manifests for AKS**

+**Objective:** To use GitHub Copilot to generate the standard Kubernetes YAML manifest files (Deployment and Service) required to deploy a containerized application to an Azure Kubernetes Service (AKS) cluster.

+**Scenario:** A DevOps engineer has a container image, `myacr.azurecr.io/my-flask-app:v1.0`, available in an Azure Container Registry (ACR).
+They need to create the Kubernetes manifests to deploy this image to an existing AKS cluster.
+The deployment should run three replicas of the application, and a `LoadBalancer` service must be created to expose the application to the internet on port 80.

+**Hands-On Steps:**

+1. **Create Manifest Files:** In VS Code, create two new empty files: `deployment.yaml` and `service.yaml`.
+2. **Generate the Deployment Manifest:** Open `deployment.yaml`.
+Use a comment-driven prompt or the chat pane to generate the content.
+   * **Prompt (in chat):** `Generate a Kubernetes Deployment YAML manifest.
+The deployment should be named 'flask-app-deployment'.
+It needs to manage 3 replicas.
+The container image is 'myacr.azurecr.io/my-flask-app:v1.0' and it exposes port 5000.`
+3. **Review and Paste:** Copilot will generate the complete YAML for the Deployment resource, including `apiVersion`, `kind`, `metadata`, and a detailed `spec` with the replica count, selector, and container template.
+Paste this into `deployment.yaml`.
+4. **Generate the Service Manifest:** Open `service.yaml`.
+   * **Prompt (in chat):** `Now, generate a Kubernetes Service YAML manifest to expose the 'flask-app-deployment'.
+The service should be named 'flask-app-service' and must be of type 'LoadBalancer'.
+It should expose port 80 to the internet and route traffic to the container's target port 5000.`
+5. **Review and Apply:** Copilot will generate the YAML for the Service resource.
+Note how it correctly sets the selector to match the labels of the pods created by the deployment.
+Paste this into `service.yaml`.
+Use `kubectl apply -f .` to deploy both manifests to the connected AKS cluster.
+6. **Integration with `@azure`:** Explore how the @azure extension can assist with deployment and management tasks for AKS.23
+   * **Prompt:** `@azure what is the kubectl command to get all services in my AKS cluster with external IPs?`